- The name(s) and mailing address(s) and telephone numbers(s) of the affected surface owner(s);

-6. Total number of acres covered by the NOITL; and
+- Total number of acres to the nearest whole acre;

-7. Brief description of proposed mineral activities, including the name, mailing address, and telephone number of the person who will be managing the activities.
+- A brief description of proposed mineral activity, including the name, mailing address, and telephone number of the person who will be managing the activities;

 Land covered by the NOITL

 All land covered by the NOITL must be owned by the same person or group of people.
 If you have multiple owners in the area, you must have a separate NOITL for each land owner.
 A claimant is allowed 1280 acres covered by an NOITL per surface owner in any one state.
 The maximum acreage covered by NOITL's (multiple surface owners) for a single claimant is 6400 acres in any one state.

 The 90-day segregation period begins after a complete NOITL containing statutory information and the processing fee is received and accepted by the BLM, then the NOITL is posted in the information access center and noted to the public land records.

 The 90-day segregation period ends on the 90th day, even if it falls on a weekend or a holiday.